OleHolmNielsen/Slurm_tools/slurmaccounts/README.md

 There is a restrictions in these tools:
 One or more UNIX groups may map uniquely onto a Slurm account.
-However, we do not support Slurm setups where a UNIX group has been mapped onto multiple, distinct Slurm accounts.
+However, we do not support Slurm setups where one UNIX group has been mapped onto multiple, distinct Slurm accounts.

 The tools read the UNIX user database using the commands ```getent passwd``` and ```getent group```.
 If these commands list the complete user database relevant for Slurm, you should be ready to start.